ECronin1973/Applied_Statistics_MyWork/README.md

 - Total Cups: 12
 - Milk First: 6 cups
 - Tea First: 6 cups

-- The participant will taste each cup and determine the order in which milk or tea was poured.
+The participant will taste each cup and determine the order in which milk or tea was poured.

 ## Probability Calculation

 Calculate the probability that the participant correctly identifies all six ‘milk first’ cups by chance.

-### Instructions (PROBABIITY CALCULATION):
+### Instructions (Probability Calculation):

-Use Python to simulate the experiment.
+- Use Python to simulate the experiment.
-Assume the participant is guessing; they do not have any special powers.
+- Assume the participant is guessing; they do not have any special powers.
-Justify your workings with comments in code cells and explanations in Markdown cells.
+- Justify your workings with comments in code cells and explanations in Markdown cells.

 **The following code is used to define the relevant variables in the experiment**